-This report presents the findings of the "Building Equitable Partnerships in Africa" (BEPA) Higher Education project, commissioned by the British Council regional HE SSA team.
+This report presents the findings of the "Building Equitable Partnerships in Africa" (BEPA) Higher Education project, commissioned by the British Council Nigeria.

 The study examines the dynamics of equity, mutual benefit, and sustainability in higher education partnerships across Sub-Saharan Africa (SSA), focusing on Ghana, Kenya, Nigeria, and South Africa.